 Land clearing has been a significant cause of Koala mortality (Cogger et al. 2003).
-Local extinctions of small Koala groups have occurred in the past and have highlighted the need for recognition of Koala sub-population structure, and the need for facilitating movements of individuals between smaller areas (Lunney et al. 2002).
+Local extinctions of Koala sub-populations have occurred in the past and have highlighted the need for recognition of Koala sub-population structure, and the need for facilitating movements of individuals between smaller areas (Lunney et al. 2002).

 Logging has often resulted in the loss of Koala habitat, however the effect on local Koala numbers is a function of the management regime.
-For example, while clear-felling will remove habitat, Koalas may persist in selectively-logged forests (Kavanagh et al. 1995, 2007).
+For example, while clear-felling will completely remove habitat, Koalas may persist in selectively-logged forests (Kavanagh et al. 1995, 2007).
 Thus, the level of threat posed by logging is specific to the situation, and is determined by the management regime and adherence to its prescriptions.
-Koalas have also been recorded to have established home ranges within revegetated Eucalyptus-dominated woodlands (TSSC 2012p).
+Koalas have also been recorded to have established home ranges within revegetated Eucalyptus-dominated woodlands and eucalypt monoculture plantations (TSSC 2012p).

-Sherwin and colleagues (2000) noted that the loss of all sub-populations in any one part of the species' range would certainly diminish the genetic variation and could reduce the species' adaptability to environmental change.
+Sherwin and colleagues (2000) noted that the loss of all sub-populations in any one part of the species' range would certainly diminish the genetic variation and could reduce the species' long-term adaptability to environmental change.
 They also noted that no studies had enough detail to allow mapping of the boundaries between management units (Sherwin et al. 2000).
 Additional studies have since been undertaken which have examined genetic variability at smaller scales.
-Koalas on the Koala Coast, a 375 km2 area of the south-eastern Brisbane Metropolitan Area, have been shown through the analysis of mitchondrial DNA to be distinct from Koalas in adjacent regions and should be considered a distinct management unit (Lee et al. 2009).
+Koalas on the Koala Coast (the 375 km2 area of the south-eastern Brisbane Metropolitan Area) have been shown through the analysis of mitchondrial DNA to be distinct from Koalas in adjacent regions and should be considered a distinct management unit (Lee et al. 2009).
 This differentiation was interpreted to be recent: as a function of isolation due to barriers to dispersal imposed by major roads and urban development.
-The Koala Coast group contained few alleles (variations of genes) that were not present in adjacent mainland groups, however, the remainder of the mainland Koalas had many allels that were not present in the the Koala Coast group (Lee et al. 2009).
-In the same study, distinct population clusters were identified around Lismore in north-east NSW (Lee 2010), which are likely to be indicative of colonisation of the area by Koalas from the north.
+The Koala Coast group contained few alleles (variations of genes) that were not present in adjacent mainland groups, however, the remainder of the mainland Koalas had many alleles that were not present in the the Koala Coast group (Lee et al. 2009).
+In the same study, distinct sub-population clusters were identified around Lismore in north-east NSW (Lee 2010), which are likely to be indicative of colonisation of the area by Koalas from the north.